Ronnie and Donnie Galyon: Early life and career

 The twins were born at St. Elizabeth Hospital in Dayton, Ohio, on October 28, 1951, to Wesley and Eileen Galyon.
 Eileen was not expecting twins.
-Each had their heart and most other major internal organs, and their own arms and legs, but they were joined at the front from the sternum to the groin and shared some internal organs such as the lower intestine and bladder, with a single shared penis.
+Each had their heart and most other major internal organs, and their own arms and legs, but they were joined at the front from the sternum to the groin and shared some internal organs such as the lower intestine.
+The twins each had their own bladder but shared a single penis and rectum.
 After a two-year stay in the hospital, it was determined that they could not be safely separated.
 Local schools deemed the twins a distraction, so they were not formally educated, resulting in their life-long functional illiteracy.

 With nine children to support, their father Wesley decided to take the twins on the road as a sideshow attraction.
 The boys were exhibited in sideshows throughout the U.S. and later in Latin America and Canada.
 Their tours made them celebrities and provided an income with which they supported their family.